SynchronetBBS/sbbs/xtrn/slyvote/readme.txt

 message numbers, they are stored separately by SlyVote so that they don't interfere with the user's normal message reading.
-The SlyVote user configuration files are stored in sbbs/data/user, with the filenames in the format <user number>.SlyVote.cfg.
+The SlyVote user configuration files are stored in sbbs/data/user, with the filenames in the format <user number>.slyvote.cfg.
 The user number is 0-padded up to 4 digits.
-For example, user 1 would be 0001.SlyVote.cfg.
+For example, user 1 would be 0001.slyvote.cfg.

 SlyVote's look and feel was initially based on DCT Vote, a voting booth door which was available in the 1990s.

-NOTE: SlyVote is currently considered beta, though it has been tested and seems to be fairly stable.
-The first non-beta version of SlyVote might not be released until an official non-beta Synchronet 3.17 is released.

 3. Installation & Setup